So you’re camping …

-The sunset is beautiful tonight … do you walk to an open area to get your picture or do you walk through someone’s bluff campsite to get the shot?
+The sunset is beautiful tonight … do you walk to a public area to get your picture or do you walk through someone’s bluff campsite to get the shot?

 If you’ve answered yes to either scenario, please tell me why you think it’s okay to do this as I just don’t understand why you would.

 How I see it, is that I paid for my campsite.
 The space is mine.
 I don’t want you to walk through my campsite because it will make a shorter walk for you or you’ll get a better picture.